EldonGabriel/eldongabriel.github.io/test.md

   path: /assets/images/banner.png
 ---

----
-title: "Applying Least Privilege in Risk Assessment (NIST SP 800-53 AC-6)"
-date: 2026-03-17
-author: Eldon Gabriel
-tags: [Cybersecurity, Access Control, NIST, Governance, Risk Management]
-excerpt: "Applying the principle of least privilege to reduce risk through controlled access, monitoring, and role-based security models."
-image:
-  path: "/assets/images/nist800-53.png"
-  thumbnail: "/assets/images/nist800-53.png"
----

----
-title: "Resolving AWS MGN Agent Removal Issues After VMware to EC2 Migration"
-date: 2026-03-04
-author: Eldon Gabriel
-tags: [AWS, Cloud Migration, VMware, Troubleshooting, Infrastructure]
-excerpt: "A hybrid-cloud migration case study covering VMware to AWS EC2 replication, DNS architecture, and post-migration driver failure recovery using AWS MGN."
-image:
-  path: /assets/images/posts/vmware-aws-migration.png
-  thumbnail: /assets/images/posts/vmware-aws-migration.png
----

 # Resolving AWS MGN Agent Removal Issues After VMware to EC2 Migration

 ## What I Studied

-This project focused on an end-to-end hybrid-cloud migration from a VMware-based on-premises lab to AWS EC2 using the AWS Application Migration Service (MGN).
+This project focused on moving virtual machines from a VMware lab to AWS EC2 using AWS Application Migration Service (MGN).

-The environment was built under constrained resources (32 GB RAM) using nested virtualization.
-Core infrastructure included a Domain Controller (DC01) acting as DNS authority and NAT gateway, alongside ESXi and a vCenter Server Appliance (VCSA) to simulate enterprise architecture.
+The lab was built using limited resources (32 GB RAM), so I used nested virtualization to simulate a real enterprise setup.
+A Domain Controller handled DNS and routing, while ESXi and vCenter managed the virtual machines.

-**Tools and Techniques:** VMware vSphere 8.0, AWS MGN, PowerShell (DNS automation), Windows Server (RRAS/NAT), and Safe Mode recovery techniques.
+**Tools and Techniques:** VMware vSphere 8.0, AWS MGN, PowerShell, Windows Server (RRAS/NAT), and Safe Mode troubleshooting.

-**Key Frameworks:** Hybrid-Cloud Interoperability, FinOps (cost control and resource hygiene), and Root Cause Analysis (RCA) through controlled failure injection.
+**Key Frameworks:** Hybrid-Cloud, FinOps (cost control), and Root Cause Analysis (RCA).

 ---

 ## What I Learned

 **Hands-on Skills:**
-Built a full DNS “source of truth” using forward (A) and reverse (PTR) records to support vCenter deployment and hybrid communication.
-Configured AWS MGN replication, staging environments, and Default Host Management Configuration (DHMC) for EC2 management via Systems Manager.
+I built a working DNS environment using both A and PTR records so systems could resolve names and IPs correctly.
+I also configured AWS MGN replication and used AWS Systems Manager (SSM) for managing the new EC2 instances.

 **Observations:**
-Migration success is not defined by instance launch alone.
-Test launch validation confirmed OS survivability, but underlying driver dependencies remained tied to the original VMware environment.
+A migration is not finished just because the system boots.
+Even after a successful test launch, the system can still depend on old drivers from VMware.

 **Troubleshooting Lessons:**
-A controlled failure was introduced by manually removing AWS drivers post-migration.
-This caused a Hardware Abstraction Layer (HAL) failure due to mismatch between BIOS/EFI and GPT partitioning.
-Recovery required firmware correction (BIOS → EFI), Boot Configuration Data (BCD) reconstruction, and parallel OS installation to preserve data.
+I forced a failure by removing AWS drivers after migration.
+This caused the system to crash due to a mismatch between BIOS/EFI and GPT settings.
+To fix it, I switched firmware modes, rebuilt boot settings (BCD), and installed a second OS to recover the data.

 ---

 ## Why It Matters

 **Enterprise Security:**
-Over 300 orphaned AWS resources were identified and removed.
-Unused infrastructure increases both attack surface and operational cost.
+More than 300 unused AWS resources were left behind after testing.
+These increase both cost and security risk if not removed.

 **Operational Defense:**
-The ability to recover from a HAL failure ensures data persistence even when the operating system becomes unbootable.
+Knowing how to recover from a system failure like this helps protect important data, even if the OS stops working.

 **Real-World Analogy:**
-Migrating a system between hypervisors is like moving an engine into a different chassis.
-Without replacing the mounting components (drivers and firmware alignment), failure is inevitable.
+Moving a system between platforms is like moving an engine into a different car.
+If the parts don’t match, it won’t run properly.

 ---